Thursday, June 26, 2025

 Businesses offering these flavors – whether fusion or authentic – are often concentrated in LA’s dozens of ethnic enclaves, from Koreatown to Little Ethiopia.

-“Tourists and even locals … want to eat different foods, they want to be exposed to different people,” Brady Collins, associate political science professor at Cal Poly Pomona, said.
+“Tourists, and even locals, … want to eat different foods.
+They want to be exposed to different people,” Brady Collins, an associate professor of political science at Cal Poly Pomona, said.
 “LA realized it could take advantage of the development of ethnic enclaves by promoting them and branding the city as this melting pot of different communities.”

 Ethnic enclaves – which feature high concentrations of numerous ethnic groups and immigrant-owned businesses – are home to countless local establishments that contribute to LA’s cosmopolitan personality.
 Despite their cultural appeal and growing popularity, Collins said these places remain vulnerable.